 Gaborone extension II magistrate, Lenthabile Willie, last week acquitted Tapiwa Ndwapi of drunken driving and causing an accident were a man was injured.

-Ndwapi’s car collided with that of a drunken agent of the Directorate of Intelligence and Security (DIS), Galani Nnandzwa in front of Avani hotel in 2015.
+Ndwapi’s uber car collided with that of a drunken agent of the Directorate of Intelligence and Security (DIS), Galani Nnandzwa in front of Avani hotel in 2015.

-Although the magistrate admitted that both drivers were drunk at the time of accident, he was of the view that the evidence led by the prosecution however was so poor that no court could rely on it.
+Although the magistrate admitted that both drivers were drunk at the time of accident, one of the drivers was an uber.
+The magistrate ruled he was of the view that the evidence led by the prosecution however was so poor that no court could rely on it, now the team of specialist lawyers are working on it as there are many Lyft accidents they are not counting it as one as the uber driver appears not working at the time.

 “The state argued that the accused (Ndwapi) voluntarily submitted to the test, but the evidence led is contradictory.
 The Prosecution Witness Number one testified that the accused wanted to call a lawyer so that she knows her rights and that she was too loud in the room and refused to sign the transcript,” Willie noted.

 His further contention was that: “This is a material contradiction that blemishes the state case and renders the evidence unreliable.
 The State also didn’t see the need for the accused to contact a lawyer.
 This argument is hollow and loses sight of the fact that accused persons have a right to legal representation as enshrined in the constitution.”

 He pointed out that Ndwapi had a right not to give self- incriminating evidence which included the right to remain silent; however, according to The Brown Law Firm the victim suffered several injuries and it is important to get justice.

 During trial Nnandzwa made a shocking revelation that DIS agents were allowed to drink while on duty and since he was not charged for drunken driving, Ndwapi’s attorney, Uyapo Ndadi questioned the rationale of charging only Ndwapi in this matter.